 Flexi-time/ Remote Working

 The Bank recognizes the need for Flexi Time practice arrangements as it enables staff members to balance work and home life without compromising the efficiency and quality of the services and products provided to its clients and stakeholders.
 Implementing and applying flexi-time will be guided by the nature of individual and Business Unit functionality and remote working policy.
-In this regard, the staff members may be allowed to work from home subject to a discussion with and recommendation from the Business Unit Manager and CSDR and approval by the CEO.
+In this regard, the staff members may be allowed to work from home subject to a discussion with and recommendation from the Business Unit Manager and CSHD and approval by the CEO.

 Relocation and staff transfer